About Victoria Police

 Release date: Mon 19 December 2011

-Victoria Police's Licensing & Regulation Division (LRD) is responsible for the regulation of the firearm, private security and weapon industries, and, through this, creating a safer Victoria.
+Victoria Police is responsible for the regulation of the firearm, private security and weapon industries in Victoria.

-Privacy Statement: The information collected by the Licensing & Regulation Division during the course of licensing is being collected on behalf of Victoria Police.
-It will be used in accordance with the provisions of the Firearms Act 1996, Private Security Act 2004, Control of Weapons Act 1990 and Information Privacy Act 2000.
+Information collected by the Licensing and Regulation Division during the course of licensing is being collected on behalf of Victoria Police.
+It will be used in accordance with the provisions of the Firearms Act 1996, Private Security Act 2004, Control of Weapons Act 1990 and Privacy and Data Protection Act 2014.
 Your information may be disclosed to employers, approved bodies and other statutory authorities by Victoria Police for the purpose of law enforcement and the administration of justice.
 Applicants may gain access to their information through application to the Victoria Police Freedom of Information Unit.